claresudbery/clare-wiki-ably/pages/think/events/talks/useful-talk-tips.md

     - If they really need it, they will ask you questions
 - Practise in advance
     - Time it
-        - You will probably find it takes longer than you think and you need to remove some content
+        - You will probably find it takes longer than you think, and you need to remove some content
     - Practise with a friendly audience
+        - Ask them for feedback, then act on it *if you agree with it*
+        - Make your own notes on what worked and what didn't - tweak things accordingly
+        - Practise again if you need to
 - Be prepared to cut sections short if you run out of time
     - It's fine.
 They don't know what they never saw
 - Encourage questions and discussion